-We wake up at about 5 am to go from Cusco to Mollepata Village and Challacancha (2400 meters above sea level) in our private van for about 3 hours.
-We will arrive to Mollepata around 7:00 am, we stop for 30 minutes to have breakfast in local restaurant if the group wants (not included in the program) or to buy some last minute supplies (not included).
-Then we continue our trip by car uphill, for 1 hour more until arrive to Challacancha the Salkantay trailhead.
-There we meet our support staff, who will transport our packs and camp equipment’s on the horses and mules.
-From there we will start to hike until Soraypampa (3850 meters) for lunch.
-Then we are visiting the Humantay Peak and lake, this hike is for 2 hours approximately, it is an amazing lake in the mountains and then we come back to Soraypampa campsite to have some hot drinks and amazing dinner served by our team.
+We wake up at about 5 am to go from Cusco to Mollepata Village and Soraypampa (2900 meters above sea level) in our private car for about 3 hours.
+We will arrive to Mollepata around 7:30 am; we stop for 30 minutes to have breakfast in local restaurant if the group wants (not included) or to buy some last minute supplies.
+Then we continue our trip by car uphill, for 1 hour more until arrive to Challacancha the Salkantay trek trailhead.
+There we meet our support staff, who will transport our packs and camp equipments on the horses and mules.
+From there we will start to hike the salkantay trail until Soraypampa for lunch, then we are going to visit the Humantay Peak and lake, this hike is for 2 hours approximately, it is an amazing lake in the mountains and then we descend back to Soraypampa Campsite for dinner and sleep.

-Today our trekking staff helps us wake up at around 5am with a hot drink served in your tents, to begin well the day.
-We will have an energizing breakfast and start to prepare ourselves for the Salkantay Trek.
-We start on a moderate uphill hiking for 3 hour and half until we get the Salkantay pass at 4,630m, surrounded by the salkantay (6,271m) and Humantay (6,100m) peaks, Salkantay is the second highest peak in the Cusco region.
+Today we will wake up early to have an energizing breakfast and start to prepare ourselves for the Salkantay Trek.
+We start on a moderate pace for 4 hours and half until we get the Salkantay pass at 4,630m, surrounded by the salkantay (6,271m) and Humantay (6,100m) peaks, Salkantay is the second highest peak in the Cusco region.
 Here we rest to enjoy the impressive scenery; you will also see small towers of stones called Apachetas.
-From here, we will have 2 hours downhill to our lunch stop called Wayracmacha (3,800m).
+From here, we start to descend for 1 hour to Wayracmachay (3,800m) where we have lunch and a rest.
 Finally continue descending for 4 hour more to our campsite in Chaullay or Collpapampa to have the dinner.

-Today is another early start after breakfast; we walk for around 5 hours until La Playa site by the Salkantay Trek, where we have lunch.
-During the trail by the mountainside, we can see various types of orchid’s flowers, species of plants, some cornfields, fruit fields, and an exquisite waterfall, with a tropical microclimate where locals grown passion fruits, oranges, avocados, papayas, and coffee.
-After lunch, we continue by local car until organic coffee farm, where we will have an incredible visit with the different kinds of coffee and we will tasting the coffee prepared by ourselves with the help of the farmer; after that we are continuing until Santa Teresa Village campsite, and to Cocalmayo hot springs to swim in the pools.
-In the evening, we have a delicious dinner and time to enjoy of the wood fire organized by the camping owner, and rest at camp.
+Today is another early start after breakfast, we walk for around 5 hours till reach La Playa site, where we have lunch.
+During the salkantay trek by the mountainside, we can see various types of orchid’s flowers, species of plants, some cornfields, fruit fields, and an exquisite waterfall.From here after lunch, the salkantay trail continue by local car until Santa Teresa Village campsite, and to Cocalmayo hot springs to swim in the pools.
+In the evening, we have dinner and rest at camp.

 Traditional Trail: You start the day at around 8:00 am with breakfast and then a 3 hour hike to the Hydroelectric plant (Hidroelectrica), where we have lunch to later continue for 4 hours more along the train rail to Aguas Calientes village (Machu picchu town) where we have a touristic hotel for the last night and the dinner in a local restaurant.